willhowes/makers_portfolio_and_notes/week_1.md

   - Once the issue is discovered, amend the code so the test passes.

 ### 4. Describe some basic OO principles like encapsulation, SRP

+## Takeaways & Reflections
+### Wednesday
+Re Goals:
+- The loop:  (GOALS)-(DO/PRACTICE)-(REFLECT/EVIDENCE/F'BACK)-repeat.
+S pecific
+M easurable
+A chievable
+R elevant
+T ime-bound

+Re TDD:
+- Feature test is a test of a program/project feature within irb or other REPL.